Revenue based finance

 Because businesses taking revenue based finance only pay an agreed percentage of their turnover each month, it’s well suited to ones that don’t have consistent revenue streams all year round.

 If you run a startup with a promising future, but lack trading history for traditional business finance then you’re likely to be drawn to revenue based finance.
 This form of business finance allows you to get the cash you need upfront, while only having to repay at a rate that’s proportional to your growth.
-If your business is slower than expected, you won’t be left struggling to repay your monthly installments.
+If your business is slower than expected, you won’t be left struggling to repay your monthly instalments.

 Subscription-based businesses tend to have steady and predictable streams of income, making it easier to work out how much they can afford to repay each month.
 Because of this, revenue based finance could be a good way of raising capital, with the comfort of knowing your repayments will decrease if business slows up.